stephmup/WordRace/README.md

 # WordRace
-A basic speed typing game built with just Html Bootstrap and Javascript
+A basic speed typing game built with just Html Bootstrap and Javascript.